LTAM 110 - Latin American Literature in Translation

 Gender in Modern Chinese Lit

-This course examines representations of women and gender in modern Chinese literature in the first half of the twentieth century.
-Through works by authors such as He-Yin Zhen, Lu Xun, Mu Shiying, Shen Congwen, Ding Ling, Xiao Hong, Zhang Ailing, and Shao Shuli, alongside critical and theoretical texts, we explore shifting gender roles, feminist thought, and the intersection of literature with social and political change.
-Students will engage in close reading, discussion, and analytical writing to critically assess how literature reflects and challenges dominant gender ideologies in China’s evolving historical and cultural contexts.
+Open to both literature and non–literature majors, this course allows students to explore AI-assisted scholarly writing in their assignments.
+The course focuses on representations of women and gender in modern Chinese literature during the first half of the twentieth century.
+Through works by authors such as He-Yin Zhen, Lu Xun, Mu Shiying, Shen Congwen, Ding Ling, Xiao Hong, Zhang Ailing, and Zhao Shuli, alongside critical and theoretical readings, students will examine shifting gender roles, feminist thought, and the ways literature engages with social and political change.
+Through close reading, discussion, and analytical writing, students will critically explore how literature both reflects and challenges dominant gender ideologies within China’s evolving historical and cultural contexts.

 LTEA 110B Asia